 There are other individuals who want greater protection and supervision in developing and maintaining their estate plan.
 The Legacy Plan is the most affordable way you can implement a plan to accomplish the most popular estate planning goals.

-This plan includes the same options as the Essential and Stewardship Plans, but it provides for the creation of a Living Trust which will allow your family to avoid the expensive burdensome hassle of probate upon your death.
+This plan includes the same options as the Essential and Stewardship Plans, but it provides for the creation of a Living Trust which will allow your family to avoid the expensive and burdensome hassle of probate upon your death.
 It also includes assistance with funding the trust with your real and personal property.

 A trust enables your loved ones to carry out your instructions without court interference and with the privacy of not having to detail all your assets and information in a public forum.
 Most importantly, the Legacy Plan includes a Case Manager who will meet with you every year to discuss any needed changes.
-The cost of this plan also includes free documents for your spouse.
+The cost of this plan includes free documents for your spouse.

 Call King Law at 888-748-KING to schedule your consultation with an estate planning attorney.
 We can help you choose the right estate planning package or provide customized estate planning services to meet your needs.